MatterMiners/cobald/docs/source/custom/package.rst

         ...
     )

-This allows using the extension with YAML tag syntax as ``!MyExtension``.
+This allows using the extension as elements with YAML tag syntax, such as ``!MyExtension``.
-Extensions are treated as callables and, depending on how their node is defined, receive keyword arguments (mapping node), positional arguments (sequence node), or no arguments (scalar node).
+Extensions are treated as callables and receive arguments depending on the type of their element: mappings are used as keyword arguments, and sequences are used as positional arguments.

 .. code:: YAML